Mariners announce 31-game spring training slate

-While it stills feels like summer in the Pacific Northwest, it won’t be long before the days grow gray and damp, darkness comes at 5 p.m. and the sun is a distant memory.
+While it still feels like summer in the Pacific Northwest, it won’t be long before the days grow gray and damp, darkness comes at 5 p.m. and the sun is a distant memory.

 When that happens, thoughts will drift to warm days filled with sunshine, spring training baseball games and the renewed hope for a season of success.
 And now there is a schedule to plan a potential trip south.

-On Wednesday morning, Major League Baseball released the 2022 spring training game schedules for the Cactus and Grapefruit Leagues.
+On Wednesday morning, Major League Baseball released the 2022 spring training game schedules for the Cactus and Grapefruit leagues.

 The Mariners also sent out a news release, announcing their 31-game spring training schedule.
-They will open Cactus League play on Saturday, Feb.
-26 vs. the Padres at the Peoria Sports Complex.
+They will open Cactus League play Saturday, Feb.
+26, vs. the Padres at the Peoria Sports Complex.
 Their final game of the spring will be against the Padres on Monday, March 28.
-Seattle will open the 2021 regular season at T-Mobile Park three days later on March 31 vs. the Detroit Tigers.
+Seattle will open the 2021 regular season at T-Mobile Park three days later, March 31, vs. the Detroit Tigers.

 The Mariners’ spring scheduled features a home and away game vs. every team in the Cactus League.
 Seattle has only two split squad days — March 14 and 22.

-The 2022 Mariners Spring Training schedule is available at Mariners.com/Spring.
+The 2022 Mariners spring training schedule is available at Mariners.com/Spring.
 Start times and information about radio and TV coverage on 710 ESPN Seattle and ROOT SPORTS Northwest will be available at a later date.

 Tickets have yet to go on sale.
-Fans can go to www.peoriasportscomplex.com for spring training 2022 on-sale dates, including season ticket packages, group events, single game ticket offerings as well as Peoria Stadium ticket office opening dates.
-For information on Spring Training 2022 season tickets packages or group event inquiries, you can please contact the Peoria Stadium ticket office at ticketoffice@peoriaaz.gov.
+Fans can go to www.peoriasportscomplex.com for spring training 2022 on-sale dates, including season ticket packages, group events, single-game ticket offerings as well as Peoria Stadium ticket office opening dates.
+For information on spring training 2022 season tickets packages or group event inquiries, you can contact the Peoria Stadium ticket office at ticketoffice@peoriaaz.gov.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.